-For Students: School counseling staff will address issues to increase awareness regarding sexual abuse and other maltreatment of children and anti-victimization programs with age appropriate conversation and materials no less than once per school year.
-These discussions will occur in classroom group settings.
+For Students: School counseling staff will address issues to increase awareness regarding sexual abuse and other maltreatment of children and anti-victimization programs with age appropriate

 For Parents: Parents must be aware of warning signs indicating that their child may have been or is being sexually abused or otherwise maltreated.
 A child who has experienced sexual abuse or other maltreatment should be encouraged to seek out a trusted adult.
 Be aware as a parent or other trusted adult that evidence of sexual abuse or other maltreatment may be more indirect than disclosures or signs of physical abuse.
 It is important to remain calm and comforting if your child, or another child, confides in you.
 Reassure the child that he or she did the right thing in coming to you.